mayadata-io/kubera-docs/content/kubera-propel/getting-started-with-kubera-propel.md

 - Attached disks must be NVMe disks.
 - A total of 1024 HugePages.
 To know the detailed steps to enable HugePage support click <a href="https://mayastor.gitbook.io/introduction/quickstart/preparing-the-cluster#configure-mayastor-nodes-msns" target="_blank">here</a>.
 <hr>
 To get started with Kubera Propel, login to <u><a href="https://kubera-docs.mayadatastaging.io/en/free-pro-team@latest/kubera-enterprise/quickstart#accessing-kubera" target="_blank">Kubera</a></u> and click on <b>Start Kubera Propel</b>.
-This activates the Kubera Propel portal based on your subscription plan, or for new users starts a trial plan.
+This activates the Kubera Propel portal based on your subscription plan, or for new users begins a trial plan.
 <br><br>
 <a href="/assets/images/propel_main.png" target="_blank"><img class="image-with-border" src="/assets/images/propel_main.png"></a>
 <br><br>